 Consultation with a dietician or nutritionist; and

 Documentation in the medical record of the member's participation in the multi-disciplinary surgical preparatory regimen at each visit.
+Records must document compliance with the program; the member must not gain weight during the program.
 (A physician's summary letter, without evidence of contemporaneous oversight, is not sufficient documentation.
 Documentation should include medical records of the physician's initial assessment of the member, and the physician's assessment of the member's progress at the completion of the multi-disciplinary surgical preparatory regimen.); and

 Exercise regimen (unless contraindicated) to improve pulmonary reserve prior to surgery, supervised by exercise therapist or other qualified professional; and